- Current Fellows

-David is a Teacher Team Leader in New York City and provides coaching to Model & Peer Collaborative Teachers that are part of the city’s new teacher career pathway.
-David has taught Social Studies: US, Global, Economics & Participation in Government since 2006.
+David is a Peer Collaborative Teacher at Union Square Academy for Health Sciences (USA) in New York City.
+He provides instructional coaching, mentoring and professional learning to teachers at USA, in addition to teaching Economics, Participation in Government and AP US History.
+David’s classroom serves as a learning lab and demonstration classroom to foster schoolwide collaboration.
 David graduated from The University of Michigan with a BA in Economics, received his Masters in Education from Hofstra University and served in AmeriCorps NCCC, a yearlong national community service program that responds to education improvement programs.
-David has served as a Common Core Fellow and was recently accepted to the NYC Leaders in Education Apprenticeship Program.
+David wrote social studies curriculum as a NYC Common Core Fellow and recently graduated from the NYC Leaders in Education Apprenticeship Program.

-Meghan teaches at Daphne Elementary in the Baldwin County Public Schools.
-She previously taught at George Hall Elementary, the U.S. Department of Education’s National Turn-Around Model.
-Meghan blogs for Scholastic’s Top Teaching site and writes content for Scholastic’s Month-by-Month site.
-She is an ASCD Emerging Leader, a trainer for the state department, and was Alabama’s Elementary Teacher of the Year for 2013.
+Meghan is a K6 Math TOSA in the Salt Lake City School District.
+She previously taught in Alabama at George Hall Elementary, the U.S. Department of Education’s National Turn-Around Model and at Daphne Elementary.
+This is Meghan’s fifth year blogging for Scholastic’s Top Teaching site.
+She is an ASCD Influence Leader, is co-creator of the #EdAdvBecause chat, and was Alabama’s Elementary Teacher of the Year for 2013.
 Meghan has both a BA and MA in Advertising and PR from the University of Alabama, and a M.Ed. in Elementary Education from the University of South Alabama.
-She plans to pursue her PhD in Curriculum and Instruction.
+She plans per pursue her PhD in Curriculum and Instruction.